Note: Please contact Sophos Professional Services if you require assistance with your specific environment.

 It's important to select the regular expression.

-And we are going to replace it with:
+We’re going to replace it with the following:

 <Name>(\1)</Name>